 \section{Strengthening the Second Law}

-Having established the TCFT and outlined how it subsumed existing fluctuation theorems, the following turns attention to bounds on the entropy difference that are similar to but stronger than the the Second Law.
-For these, we need only determine, experimentally or computationally, the probabilities of trajectories in the forward and reverse processes.
+Having established the TCFT and outlined how it subsumes existing fluctuation theorems, the following turns attention to bounds on the entropy difference that are similar to but stronger than the Second Law.
+For these, we need only to determine, experimentally or computationally, the probabilities of trajectories in the forward and reverse processes.
 First, we find a Second Law for individual trajectory classes.
 Second, this yields a fluctuation theorem involving multiple trajectory classes that together partition all trajectories.
-And, this then identifies the \emph{Trajectory Partition Second Law} that sets a strictly stronger bound on the ensemble-average entropy difference than the traditional Second Law.
+This fluctuation theorem then produces the \emph{Trajectory Partition Second Law} that sets a strictly stronger bound on the ensemble-average entropy difference than the traditional Second Law.